 The bill provides for permissive DAEP placement or expulsion for students who have engaged in certain behavior, including participating in group bullying that incites violence, releasing or threatening to release intimate visual material of a student, or encouraging a student to commit or attempt to commit suicide.

-Over the summer, West ISD has prepared a plan and response for each of this Senate Bill's provisions.
-This website highlights several of the updates, as well as all bully incident reporting options.
+Over the summer, West ISD prepared a plan and response for each of this Senate Bill's provisions.
+The website link below highlights several of the updates, as well as all bully incident reporting options.
+Together, let's "bully-proof" West ISD!